au-ts/sddf/docs/network/network.md

 particular client (referred to as client data regions).

 There are separate Rx and Tx DMA regions.
 In the case of Tx, each client is allocated its own Tx DMA region which it has exclusive access to.
-The only other component that has permissions to a client's Tx DMA region is the Tx virtualiser, which it requires for performing cache cleaning operations.
+For systems without a vswitch, the only other component that can access a client's Tx DMA region is the Tx virtualiser, which is required for performing cache cleaning operations.
+If a client is connected to a vswitch, the vswitch requires access to the region as well for packet inspection and checksum updates.
+Additionally, the copy components of all vswitch clients also require read-only access.
+More on this can be found in the [vswitch](/docs/network/vswitch.md) section.

 In contrast, as our multiplexing is performed by the virtualiser, all clients share a single Rx DMA region.
 Since giving clients direct access to this global